deancollins84/cushon/README.md

 initial interpretation without detailed knowledge of existing domain and architectural would be:
 - - business logic (and requirements) between retail and existing implementation could be different,
 - - and to build solution externally; possibly a microservice,
-- Funds assumed to be part of this new retail domain.
+- Investments funds assumed to be part of this new retail domain.
+- Deposits vs investing; and the mechanisms of them likely to exist (depositing money):
+- - Line of thinking would be you deposit money into a standard ISA,
+- - Whereas an investment ISA you could deposit then allocate / invest into a fund.
+- - Will go with investing; and that will cover depositing money for this project.
 - Initial thoughts are in using banking terms (ubiquitous language would be agreed with product team):
 - - "deposit" for putting money into ISA account,
-- - "in", "out" for transactions.
+- - "in", "out" for transactions,
+- - "invest" for investing into a fund.

 ## Proposal
 Illustrate possible solution for new functionality.